-Six creative Christmas dishes aside Jollof Rice
+Six creative Christmas dishes aside jollof rice

 For this gastronomic masterpiece, gather the following ingredients: goat meat (with the skin), an array of peppers, a medium-sized onion, stock cubes, thyme, salt (to taste), vegetable oil, optional black pepper, and both green and red bell peppers.
 The result is a compelling experience that showcases the rich and spicy essence of Asun.

-Asun is that perfect meal for that guest who asked for something light.
+Asun is that perfect meal for that guest who asks for something light.

 Support PREMIUM TIMES' journalism of integrity and credibility